This page is part of our blog and contains a troubleshooting guide for flat roofs that are leaking and are in need of repair.

 Longer term fix – a roofer with lead welding skills could easily repair this damage or the damaged section can be cut away and a new section fitted with folds.
 This would negate the need for costly welding.

 Permanent solution – as the lead roof is showing signs of damage to several areas and the leadwork around the nearby chimney has also been chewed.
-A permanent solution would be to replace the roof with something less appealing to the squirrels such as a bitumen based material.
+A permanent solution would be to replace the roof with something less appealing to the squirrels such as a bitumen-based flat roof material.

 For the chimney flashing, it could be replaced with a lead alternative such as Ubiflex – www.ubbink.co.uk/products/Roofing/Non-lead-flashing